-Literary and Artistic Works
+Section B Rights in Technology Literary and Artistic Works

-All rights in (a) scholarly works of any kind, including books, articles, dissertations, and publications, (b) artistic, literary, film, tape, musical works (except any commissioned by the University), and (c) any works of authorship not created within the scope of employment as a University or VUMC employee (collectively, "Literary and Artistic Works") created by Covered Persons are owned by their Creators.
+All rights in scholarly books, articles and other publications, artistic, literary, film, tape, and musical works ("Literary and Artistic Works") are granted to the faculty, staff, and students who are the authors.
 Literary and Artistic Works includes texts that have been stored on computer media, but excludes computer programs or computer software or databases that are neither accessory to nor an electronic expression of a scholarly text.
-All rights in works of authorship, other than Literary and Artistic Works that are created with the use of University

-Funds or facilities, or that capitalize on an affiliation with the University, or are created within the Covered Person's scope of employment, are hereby assigned to the University, and shall be handled in the same manner as Technology.
+All rights in non-scholarly Literary and Artistic Works created with the use of University funds or facilities, or that capitalize on an affiliation with the University, are granted to the University, and income distribution shall be handled in the same manner as technology.
 Commercial use of the University's name and marks requires prior University approval.